Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Why is My Dog Escaping From The Crate?
+Why Is My Dog Escaping From the Crate?

-Is my Dog Escaping Due to Separation Anxiety or Just Boredom?
+Is My Dog Escaping Due to Separation Anxiety or Just Boredom?

 Separation anxiety must be distinguished from a pure reluctance to be crated due to excessive energy and poor mental stimulation.
-These latter dogs generally are bored and are just seeking out ways to stimulate their mind.
+These latter dogs are generally bored and are just seeking out ways to stimulate their mind.
 Once out of the crate, these dogs will feel free and will celebrate their freedom by chewing and finding other stimulating things to do.
 Their state of mind is a far cry from the anxious pacing and crying of a dog suffering from separation anxiety.
-Generally, a dog escaping a crate due to boredom, shows a capability to behave when their exercise and mental stimulation needs are met.
+Generally, a dog escaping a crate due to boredom shows a capability to behave when their exercise and mental stimulation needs are met.

 In the case of separation anxiety, the affected dog will need to be treated for this.
 A stronger crate may appear to solve the problem because the dog may be unable to escape the crate, but nothing is done to ultimately change the dog's emotional state.
-Nevertheless, some dogs will feel even more panicky in the crate which may ultimately lead to more distressing behaviors such as licking or chewing on itself causing frightening wounds.
+Nevertheless, some dogs will feel even more panicky in the crate, which may ultimately lead to more distressing behaviors such as licking or chewing on themselves, causing frightening wounds.
 If your dog is escaping the crate because of separation anxiety, consider seeing your vet and consulting with a dog behaviorist.
 In severe cases, your dog may require medications and a good behavior modification program.

 The Strongest Crates for Escape Artist Dogs

 The manufacturer claims they are perfect for dogs who tend to destroy and escape from plastic or wire crates.
 Most of these crates are also great for travel and some meet and exceed airline requirements.
-While they significantly cost more than an average plastic or wire crate, these crates provide peace of mind, since dogs are unable to escape.
-Also these crates are claimed to last a lifetime!
+While they significantly cost more than an average plastic or wire crate, these crates provide peace of mind since dogs are unable to escape.
+These crates are claimed to last a lifetime!